Oregon Brain Injury Lawyer

 A Law Firm That Understands Traumatic Brain Injury Cases

-Our firm handles a small number of brain injury cases every year to a successful conclusion.
-We understand the problems associated with these injuries, and counsel clients and their families through the serious changes that take place after a brain injury.
+Our firm handles a small number of traumatic brain injury cases every year to a successful conclusion.
+We understand the problems associated with these injuries, and advise clients and their families through the serious changes that take place after a traumatic brain injury.

 We also work on large brain injury cases nationally.
 In addition to handling hundreds of traumatic brain injury cases as a lawyer, Aaron DeShaw has an additional doctorate degree that required over 4,000 hours of classroom instruction, including over 700 hours of classroom instruction on issues pertaining to traumatic brain injuries including gross anatomy, neuroanatomy, neurophysiology and neurological diagnosis.

-In his brain injury cases, he has gone head to head with several well known insurance defense neuropsychologists and psychiatrists, challenging the use of unqualified test technicians who are performing testing in litigation cases, as well as discrediting the use of the “Fake Bad Scale” which insurers and their doctors attempt to use to discredit legitimately injured people.
+In his brain injury cases, Dr. DeShaw has gone head to head with several well known Oregon insurance defense neuropsychologists and psychiatrists including Laurence Binder Ph.D., Larry Friedman Ph.D., Donna Wicher, Ph.D. and many others.
+He is known for challenging the use of unqualified test technicians who are performing testing in litigation cases, as well as discrediting the use of the “Fake Bad Scale” which insurers and their doctors attempt to use to discredit legitimately injured people.
+Many lawyers who face these defense witnesses call Aaron DeShaw for advice on how to cross examine insurance defense doctors during depositions, arbitration, and trial.
+We maintain significant databases on defense expert witnesses who make a living claiming that injured people are not injured.

 In addition to lecturing for the public, injured people and health care providers (including the VA) for free, DeShaw is known in the physician and legal communities for lecturing nationally on the topics of traumatic brain injuries, the defenses used by insurance companies and their doctors in traumatic brain injury cases, and in advanced brain imaging.